 For the meringues,

-Prepare 3 circles of parchment paper or silicone, 20 cm in diameter, leaving a flap peel, or use Silpats.
-Preheat oven to 200F or 100C.
+Prepare three circles of parchment paper or silicone, 20 cm in diameter, leaving a flap peel, or use Silpats.
+Preheat the oven to 200F or 100C.

 In a large bowl, beat the egg whites on medium speed until frothy and soft peaks appear, and if you flip, the bowl will not slip.
-With a mixer on low speed, add sugar as rain and salt.
+With a mixer at low speed, add sugar and salt slowly.
 Continue beating at high speed for 7 minutes.
 It should look glossy and hold hard picks.

-Divide the batter into 3 parts and spread onto the paper discs, or if you prefer, place the meringue into a pastry bag top with a large tip and make piped from the outside to the center on top of the parchment circles.
+Divide the batter into three parts and spread onto the paper discs.
+Alternatively, place the meringue in a pastry bag with a large tip and pipe it from the outside to the center on top of the parchment circles.

 Bake for 1 hour and a half.
 The meringue should feel solid to the touch and dry.
-Allow cooling in the oven.
+Allow it to cool in the oven.

 For the sweetened whipped cream,